Minimal Generating Sets of Lattice Ideals: Generating sets of lattice ideals

 is an invariant of $I_L$. \end{cor1}

 The following result concerns an arbitrary minimal generating set of $I_L$: the play in the cardinality of such a set only concerns the pure part of $L$.
-The proof of Corollary \ref{cor_multiset} follows directly from the proof of Theorem \ref{main_thm}. \begin{cor1} Let $L$ be a lattice and $S=\{B_1,\ldots, B_t\}$ a minimal generating set of $I_L$.
-The multiset
+Note that if $L_{pure}\neq 0$ then $I_L$ can be minimally generated by $\mu(I_L)+k$ binomials for every $k\in\N$.
+More precisely, all extra $k$ binomials are given by the fiber $F_{\{1\}}$ with a similar argument as the one given in introduction for the lattice $L=\langle (1,1), (5,0)\rangle$.
+The proof of Corollary \ref{cor_multiset} follows directly from the proof of Theorem \ref{main_thm}.